 One of the main reasons Poland has become an IT hub and outsourcing destination has to do with its location.
-Poland's strategic position is advantageous; it allows both clients and developers find solutions in a quite short time.
+Poland's strategic position is advantageous; it allows both clients and developers to find solutions in a quite short time.

-Why outsource your IT needs to Poland?
+Why outsource your IT projects to Poland?

+Poland is often considered as a software house of Europe.
+And being a great IT outsourcing destination is one, but not the only reason for that.
+Polish developers by gaining skills and combining them with an Agile approach have become partners for the most advanced corporations and startups.
 Companies from all over the world come to Poland for numerous reasons.
 One of the most important of them is flexibility and the talent pool of young devs'.
 In addition to their great knowledge, they are hired by international firms because of their excellent communications skills.

 If you decide to invest in Polish software development team, you can be sure that you can focus on your business, and you'll receive a high-quality digital product at the same time.

 The IT market in Poland is constantly growing.
 This fact, mixed with low labor cost and talented programmers, triggers many excellent business opportunities which both startups and mature enterprises can only benefit from.